FDSN/SeedLink/docs/protocol.rst

 BYE
     tells the server to close connection.
 Using this command is OPTIONAL.

 AUTH *type* *argument_list* {CAP:AUTH}
     authenticates a user.
 Successful authentication un-hides restricted stations/streams that the user is authorized to access.
-Responds with "OK" if authentication was successful, "ERROR AUTH" (see :ref:`error-codes`) if authentication failed or "ERROR UNSUPPORTED" if command not supported.
+Responds with "OK" if authentication was successful, "ERROR ACTH" (see :ref:`error-codes`) if authentication failed or "ERROR UNSUPPORTED" if command not supported.
 In any case, access to non-restricted stations is granted.
-Type can be TOKEN or USERPASS, possibly more in the future.
+Currently *type* can be either "TOKEN" or "USERPASS".
+Additional values may be allowed in future versions of this protocol.

 ACCEPT *format_list*
     *format_list* is a space separated list of formats accepted by the client.
-Each element of the list is a number from 1 to 255.
+Each element of the list is an integer from 1 to 255.
 By default all formats are accepted.

 GETCAPABILITIES
     returns space-separated server capabilities as a single line terminated by <cr><lf>.

 STATION *station_pattern* *network_pattern*
     requests given station(s) from the server.

     Supported wildcards are "\*" and "?".
-Following SELECT, DATA and FETCH commands apply to all stations that match the given pattern, including stations that are added to the server in the future.
+Any following SELECT, DATA, or FETCH commands apply to all stations that match the given pattern, including stations that are added to the server in the future.

     If a station matches multiple STATION commands, then the first one takes effect.

     The number of station requests MAY be limited by the server to prevent excessive resource consumption.

 END
     ends handshaking and switches to data transfer phase.

 SELECT *location_pattern*.*channel_pattern*[.*type_pattern*]
     requests streams that match given pattern.
 By default (if SELECT is omitted), all streams are requested.
 Streams that are not in ACCEPTed format are excluded.

     Supported wildcards are "\*" and "?".
 If the argument starts with "!", then streams matching the pattern are excluded.

-    Location can be empty.
+    * *location_pattern* can be empty.
+If so the dot which would separate *location_pattern* from *channel_pattern* MAY/SHOULD/MUST be omitted.

-    Type is one of D, E, C, O, T, L for data, event, calibration, opaque, timing, and log records.
+    * *type_pattern* is one single character specifying the desired type of record.
+Currently it may be one of "D", "E", "C", "O", "T", or "L" for data, event, calibration, opaque, timing, or log records.
 Default is "\*".
+      If it is not provided, the dot separating it from *channel_pattern* MUST be omitted.
+In this case all types of records will be returned.

     SELECT can be used multiple times per station.
 A stream is selected if it matches any SELECT without "!" and does **not** match any SELECT with "!".

+    Both *location_pattern* and *channel_pattern* may be omitted.
+In this case the server returns all channels for the station.

     The number of SELECT commands per station MAY be limited by the server to prevent excessive resource consumption.

+    The following example SELECT statements are valid:

+    > SELECT
+    > SELECT BHZ
+    > SELECT BH?
+    > Select BHZ

+    The following are not valid, and a server MUST respond with ERROR:

+    > SELECT 0.BHZ
+    > SELECT .BHZ
+    > SELECT BHZ.

+(This is valid but should it be?: "SELECT0?BH?")

+(This seems like it should be valid but isn't: "SELECT ??.BHZ=

 DATA [*seq*]
     sets the starting sequence number of station(s) that match previous STATION command.
 If *seq* is -1 or omitted, then transfer starts from the next available packet.
 If the sequence number is in the future or too distant past, then it MAY be considered invalid by the server and -1 MAY be used instead.
-If a packet with given sequence number is not available, then the sequence number of next available packet MUST be used by the server.
+If a packet with given sequence number is not available, then the sequence number of the next available packet MUST be used by the server.
 Transfer of packets continues in real-time when all queued data of the station(s) have been transferred ("real-time mode").

 DATA *seq* *start_time* [*end_time*] {CAP:TIME}
     requests a time window from station(s) that match previous STATION command.
 Only packets that satisfy the following conditions are considered:

     #. packet.seq >= *seq* (if *seq* != -1)
     #. packet.start_time < *end_time* (if *end_time* given)
     #. packet.end_time > *start_time*

     *start_time* and *end_time* should be in the form of 6 or 7 decimal numbers separated by commas: year,month,day,hour,minute,second,nanosecond.
 Nanoseconds are optional.
+Note that there MUST be *no* space between each number.

     Using *seq*, it is possible to resume transfer of a time window in a new session.

 FETCH [*seq*]